marigold-dev/batcher/README.md

 ## Get started

-The process is represented below
+The process which demonstrates the operations of the treasury contract in the sanboxed enviroment is represented below

 ```
 # Run docker containers